malakmuayad11/MotivationEmailsService/README.md

 # Motivation Emails Service
 A Windows service that sends a motivational email to a user.
 The service can be scheduled using Task Scheduler.
+# Configure The Service:
+1. Open the app.config file.
+2. Configure the receiver, sender, emails, the server, and its appropriate information.
 # Build Instructions (Release Mode):
 1. Save the source code.
 2. Build the solution (ctrl + shift + b) in release mode.